 When we review the testimonies of nutrition specialists, the evidence becomes clear.
 In his book Eat to Live: The Revolutionary Formula for Fast and Sustained Weight Loss, Dr. Joel Fuhrman, director of the Nutritional Research Foundation, affirms “a vegetarian diet is essentially healthy because it avoids animal fat and increases the intake of fiber and antioxidants”.

 As a main dish, we suggest you substitute ground meat with chopped vegetables.
 For this recipe, you will need only two green plantains sans the end tips and a medium sweet chili pepper.
-For a delicious seasoning, use two spoonfuls of olive oil, two of salt, two of brown sugar, two of butter and four garlic cloves.
+For a delicious seasoning, use two spoonfuls of extra virgin olive oil, two of salt, two of brown sugar, two of butter and four garlic cloves.
 Boil the plantains in salted water until the skin begins to come off.
-Let them cool and cut then into thin slices (including the peel!).
+Let them cool and cut them into thin slices (including the peel!).
 Sautee the rest of the ingredients and finally cover the plantains with the mixture.
 Let it stand for a few minutes.
 Serve with brown rice, Caribbean style, or corn tortillas for a Mexican touch. ■